The Origin Of She.Wolf

 Healing has its own rhythm.

-What followed was a descent.
+What followed was not a dramatic rebirth.

 There was grief for what had happened.